FreeClimbAPI/java-sdk/docs/DefaultApi.md

 <a name="listSmsMessages"></a>
 # **listSmsMessages**
-> MessagesList listSmsMessages(to, from, beginTime, endTime, direction)
+> MessagesList listSmsMessages(to, from, beginTime, endTime, direction, campaignId, brandId, is10DLC)

 List SMS Messages